YouCanCallMeMatt/ai-expense-pipeline/README.md

 -   Python 3.10 or newer
 -   Conda for environment management
 -   Docker and Docker Compose
--   A Hugging Face account with approved access to a Llama 3 model.
+-   A Hugging Face account with approved access to the models you wish to use.
 -   A machine with an NVIDIA GPU is highly recommended for reasonable performance.

 ### 2. Project Setup